zuestmedia/zmtheme-app/readme.txt

 This is the core of the ZuestMedia-Theme-Framework to build completly modular WordPress Themes, which can be edited with ZMPlugin Template-Editor and Customizer.

 == Changelog ==

+= 1.0.24 =
+* Fix: Add uk-overflow-auto to NavMenu navbar, so no overlap on large menu
+* Fix: Gradient Background in Editor

 = 1.0.23 =
 * Fix: automatically load child themes version for child style.css and child js scripts comming with child theme in config/theme/theme.php